 What to do?

 If you think that your child shows mental health problems because the little one is exposed to environments that seem harmful, you should try to make drastic changes to your child’s circumstances in order to prevent further harm.
-You may also want to seek help from your family, public services or a professional child psychologists
+You may also want to seek help from your family, public services, or a professional child psychologist.